 - Crowd out attention.
 Head-on clashing with fearmongering only makes fearmongering more effective.
+So stop talking about that dragon.
 (See case study on how not to communicate to people who bought into immigration scaremongering.)
 The solution is taking the bandwidth away from fretting and directing it towards the things one can do.

 Featured images from the film Werckmeister Harmonies (2000) by Béla Tarr